 One of the most common airborne allergens is pet dander.
 While the average dog is about as smart as a two-year-old human, they shed a whole lot more.
 Humans shed an average of 50 to 100 hairs every day; compared to most dogs and cats, this number is nothing.

 Your HVAC system comes with air filters that sift dust and hair as they’re moving heated and cooled air throughout your home.
-This factory filter, however, only does the bare minimum; it isn’t able to catch the particles that make your nose itch.
+This factory filter, however, only does the bare minimum; it isn’t able to catch the particles and airborne allergens that make your nose itch.

 According to the Energy Star branch of the Environmental Protection Agency, HEPA filters are able to “remove more than 99% of all airborne pollutants 0.3 microns or larger.”
 A micron is a microscopic particle, less than 1/25,400 of an inch long.
-So say goodbye to those seasonal sneezes!
+So, say goodbye to those seasonal sneezes and all year allergies!

 Servicing HEPA Filters

 Unfortunately, you can’t simply install a HEPA filter and never touch it again; eventually, the filters will become saturated and will clog if not routinely cleaned or replaced.
-If you have an HVAC system that is equipped with a HEPA filter, you must change it every three months and service your entire unit twice a year to maintain efficiency.
+If you have an HVAC system that is equipped with a HEPA filter, you must change it every three months and service your entire unit twice a year to maintain efficiency and ensure it is removing those airborne allergens.

-If you are one of the many people affected by alleriges, consider investing in a HEPA Filter.
-These air-purifying filters will help limit your exposure to airborne allergens and irritants such as animal dander, pollen and dust, making it a whole lot easier to breathe.
+If you are one of the many people affected by allergies, consider investing in a HEPA Filter.
+These air-purifying filters will help limit your exposure to airborne allergens and irritants such as animal dander, pollen, and dust, making it a whole lot easier to breathe.